-Posted in Indianapolis Market | Posted on 10-30-2013 | Written by Metrostudy News
+Posted in Indianapolis Market | Posted on 05-27-2014 | Written by Metrostudy News

 Finished and vacant inventory has steadily fallen in the overall market, leading to the need for new home construction as demand begins to grow.
-The supply of finished and vacant inventory fell to 1.6 months overall, the lowest level of supply since the start of the downturn in the housing market.
+The supply of finished and vacant inventory fell to 1.5 months overall, the lowest level of supply since the start of the downturn in the housing market.
 Levels of new home supply are low in nearly all of the counties that make up the Indianapolis market.
-“The low levels of new home inventory will continue to necessitate more construction, as demand will continue to increase if job growth is sustained.
+Only Hancock County has more than a two-month supply of inventory.
+The low levels of new home inventory will continue to necessitate more construction, as demand will continue to increase if job growth is sustained.

-“Metrostudy does not expect a dramatic increase in the rate of new home construction to occur through the end of the year.
-There are still several obstacles in the way: high energy prices, lack of consumer confidence, and some uncertainty that the growth seen in the local economy will be sustained.
-In addition, relative to the size of the housing market, there is a considerable amount of competition fighting for the potential new home buyers that are out there,” said Huecksteadt.
+That being said, Metrostudy does not expect a dramatic increase in the rate of new home construction to occur during the year.
+There are still several obstacles in the way: modest – though improving – job growth and consumer confidence, and some uncertainty that the growth that has occurred in the local economy will be sustained.
+In addition, relative to the size of the housing market, there is a considerable amount of competition fighting for the potential new homebuyers that are out there.

 Metrostudy, a Hanley Wood company, is the leading provider of primary and secondary market information to the housing and related industries nationwide.
 Established in 1975 in Houston, Metrostudy provides research, data, analytics and consulting services that help builders, developers, lenders, suppliers, retailers, utilities and others make investment and business decisions every day. www.metrostudy.com